mesosphere/dcos-docs-site/pages/dkp/kommander/2.1/install/air-gapped/index.md

   - Management cluster must connect to the attached cluster's API server.
   - Management cluster must connect to load balancers created by some platform services.

-- A configuration file that you will adapt to your needs using the steps outlined on this page.
+- A configuration file that you will adapt to your needs using the steps outlined in this topic.
 Make sure to create that file using the following command:

   ```bash
   kommander install --init > install.yaml